 It’s tempting to encourage your content creation team to produce daily blog posts in the hopes of reaching page one.
 But sheer output won’t matter until you focus on quality.

 A better approach?
-Jenny advises brands to focus on quality over quantity:
+Focus on quality over quantity.

 But even if your website ranks on page one, paid ads will always be higher up on the page, increasing your visibility.
 Use both to your advantage.